EducationNC/EdNC-2019-theme/wp-content/plugins/gt3-photo-video-gallery/readme.txt

 * Gutenberg photo gallery blocks and latest WordPress compatibility
 * Elementor page builder photo gallery widgets
-* Absolutely FREE WordPress gallery plugin (Lite Version)
+* Absolutely FREE WordPress plugin (Lite Version)
 * Intuitive and easy to use photo & video gallery
-* Extending the native WordPress gallery functionality
+* Extending the native Gutenberg gallery blocks
 * Gutenberg gallery blocks with custom settings on board
 * Special video settings for each video item
-* If you disable the plugin the default WP gallery still works
 * The plugin works with WordPress media including meta data
 * The photo and video galleries are 100% fully responsive
-* The gallery works within the pages, blog posts etc.
+* The image gallery works within the pages, blog posts etc.
 * You can choose different style options in the settings
-* Custom photo and video GT3 gallery settings panel
+* Custom and advanced plugin settings panel
 * You can choose from 1-9 columns to display photos
-* Create a simple thumbnails gallery preview
+* Create a simple thumbnails layout
-* Create awesome masonry style gallery preview
+* Create awesome masonry style layout
-* Create classic grid style gallery preview
+* Create classic grid style layout
-* Create cool circle style gallery preview
+* Create cool circle style layout
 * Stylish and responsive image lightbox
 * Image gallery lightbox custom options
-* Youtube and Vimeo video gallery support
+* Youtube and Vimeo video support
 * Customize the gallery styles with CSS option
 * SEO and high performance optimized
 * Advanced options panel
+* Watermark option for Gutenberg gallery blocks
-* Facebook GT3 Photo & Video gallery plugin group
+* Facebook GT3 Photo & Video plugin group
 * Plugin support from GT3themes team
 * Fully compatible with GT3 WordPress themes
 * And much more...